 I am a staff member and I am self-isolating: what happens about my pay?

 This will be treated as working from home or, if this is not feasible, as special discretionary leave and therefore you will be paid as normal.
 It is expected that if you are in a job role where it is feasible for you to work from home you do so.
-For more information for staff, please see our forthcoming policy on working arrangements under the constraints caused by Covid-19.
+For more information for staff, please see our policy on working arrangements under the constraints caused by Covid-19, avaliable via the intranet or your emails.

 I am a casual member of staff and I am self-isolating: what happens about my pay?